sofathitesh/doconce/doc/demos/manual/manual.rst

 Figures
 -------

+..
+Note: need extra blank after FIGURE and MOVIE in !bc environments

+.. because doconce treats !ec as part of the caption and moves the

+.. !ec up to the caption line

 Figures are recognized by the special line syntax::

         FIGURE:[filename, height=xxx width=yyy scale=zzz] possible caption

 The filename can be without extension, and Doconce will search for an appropriate file with the right extension.
 If the extension is wrong,